riccardobernardi/distributed-sudoku-solver/README.md

 The easiest puzzles will be solved by just doing the steps before but for the hardest ones you will need to apply **backtracking** that is about searching for all possible solutions in the puzzle until the only one solution is found.
 If a wrong one is found it is ignored.

 The author is a passionate sudoku solver and a passionate python programmer so you will find additions with respect to the basic assignment's requests.

+Some libraries that were used in the assignment are previous projects of the author published on PYPI, in these cases will be put references.